 Our critical case response teams include law students, paralegals and attorneys, as well as communications students and professionals to help raise public awareness.

 #mysisterskeeper is grounded in the principle that incarcerated, formerly incarcerated, directly impacted women and allies in justice reform are collectively responsible for the restoration of our sisters.
 FF4L also acts as a connector to re-entry resources and opportunities provides a lasting circle of support for women survivors of the system.

-Women's National Advocacy Group (W-NAG) is the movement support initiative of FF4L, through which we mobilize community participation and awareness of issues and offer technical assistance to organizations and efforts such as the 2018 Day of Empathy held in support of the Dignity for Incarcerated Women Act and sponsored by #cut50.
+Women's National Advocacy Group (W-NAG) is the movement support initiative of FF4L, through which we mobilize community participation and awareness of issues and offer technical assistance to organizations and efforts such as the 2019 Dignity Day held in Tennessee in support of the Dignity for Incarcerated Women Act and sponsored by #cut50.

 "We will never stem mass incarceration in the United States without strong, creative minds able to frame tactical strategy.
 Tray Johns has those qualities as well as the energy and passion to tackle this monster on multiple fronts." -- Amy Povah, Founder, Can-Do Clemency

 FF4L partner organizations include Can-Do Clemency.
-The LOHM, Hope House NYC, A New Way of Life, City University of New York Law School, Free Hearts, Operation Restoration and Black Public Relations Society-New York, Inc.
+The LOHM, Hope House NYC, Triumphant Together, City University of New York Law School, New Florida Majority, Smile Trust and Operation Restoration.

 FF4L leads in taking direct action through case assistance and advocacy to free our sisters from incarceration in the federal system where there are currently approximately 12,000 women imprisoned.

 Your support helps us to assemble our response teams and bring awareness to certain cases.
 You supports helps us let our Sisters know they are not alone, to get their cases heard and reviewed.